-As previously mentioned, the default Ubuntu desktop has panels at the top and bottom.
+The default Ubuntu desktop has panels at the top and bottom.
 We will briefly look at the applets on the top panel.
 Starting from the left, you will see three menu headings: Applications, Places, and System.
 After that, you will see two program icons; the Firefox web browser launcher, and the Ubuntu help launcher.
-To the right of the panel you'll find the Notification Area, which is similar to the system tray in Windows.
-To the right of that is the MeMenu, an with the name you entered during installation.
-This applet allows you check emails, Instant Message and update social network sites like Twitter and Facebook.
-Finally, on the far right, is the power button icon.
-When you click on it, a menu drops down that offers options for locking your computer, logging yourself out, restarting, or shutting it down completely.
+To the right of the panel you'll find the Notification Area, which is similar to the system tray in Windows or, more similar to the "menu extras" on the Mac OS X menu bar.
+To the right of that is the MeMenu with the name you entered during installation.
+This applet allows you check emails, receive